Stewarding at Hay

 Stewards' On-site Meeting

-There will be a pre-festival, stewards' meeting, on the day before the festival starts (Weds 21 May).
-Information about this will be sent out in May.
-This will give you a chance to meet some fellow stewards, have a tour of the site and see each of the venues.
-This is not a steward induction, just an informal way of getting to see the new site layout.
-This meeting is not compulsory and if you live a distance away, please do not feel that you have to attend.
+There will be a festival health and safety briefing and stewards meeting on the day before the festival starts on Weds 20 May.
+More information about this will be sent out in May.
+This is not a steward induction, it’s just an informal way of getting to see the new site layout and attendance at this briefing is not compulsory.

 What happens next?